kubernetes/enhancements/keps/sig-node/xxxx-container-oom-kill-mode/README.md

 These reports led to [PR #122813](https://github.com/kubernetes/kubernetes/pull/122813), which attempted to add a kubelet flag but was closed after community discussion concluded that container-level configuration was the proper solution[^3].
 The consensus was that node-level configuration cannot adequately address the needs of heterogeneous workloads.

-This KEP also deprecates the `singleProcessOOMKill` kubelet flag for removal in v1.38 (GA).
-Container-level configuration provides better granularity and eliminates the complexity of maintaining both node-level and container-level settings.

 ### Goals

 - Add a per-container `oomKillMode` field to allow container-level OOM behavior configuration
 - Maintain full backward compatibility with the existing `singleProcessOOMKill` kubelet configuration during migration
-- Deprecate and remove `singleProcessOOMKill` kubelet flag by v1.38 (GA) to simplify configuration

 ### Non-Goals